lillianpetersen/lillianpetersen.github.io/bio.md

   <tr>
   <td width="60%">

 Lillian is currently a Senior at Los Alamos High School in New Mexico.
 She has a passion for international development and dedicates her free time to research projects.
 In 2018, she placed first in her category at the Intel International Science and Engineering Fair and the National Junior Science and Humanities Symposium.
-She is currently interning at the Salk Institute for Biological Sciences in San Diego, California, where she is exploring how gene activation may lead to Leukemia.
+She is currently interning at the Salk Institute for Biological Sciences in San Diego, California, where she is exploring how gene activation is related to Leukemia.

   </td>
   <td width="2%">